Emerging countries are popular destinations for economic and cultural expatriates.

 Among the closest influences, Chinese is the main one.
 Indeed, China occupied the region for almost 1000 years, hence the gradual adoption of transcribed terms from Chinese that can still be found in the daily use of the Vietnamese language.
-The French colonial influence also left its mark on the Vietnamese language: from its Latinized alphabet, to terms derived from culture or technical progress, a real kinship settled between French and Vietnamese.
+The French colonial influence also left its mark on the Vietnamese language: from its Latinized alphabet to terms derived from culture or technical progress, a real kinship settled between French and Vietnamese.

 On a daily basis, the use of Vietnamese is obviously recommended.
 First for obvious practical reasons but then and above all to allow a better integration among the population.

 Indeed, if certain circles still practice French, its influence has waned since the end of colonization.
 Not speaking French had even become an act of resistance.
-That said, there are still around 600,000 Vietnamese who practice French, especially in the south-eastern region and the big cities like Ho-Chi-Minh or Hanoi.
-The population of Vietnam is a fairly young population (60% of Vietnamese are under 30 years old) and therefore did not experience the colonial period.
+That said, there are still around 600,000 Vietnamese who practice French, especially in the southeastern region and big cities like Ho-Chi-Minh or Hanoi.
+The population of Vietnam is fairly young (60% of Vietnamese are under 30 years old) and therefore did not experience the colonial period.
 French therefore loses influence there, although some learn it for cultural reasons and romanticism.

 And, even though French has been losing momentum in Vietnam over the past few decades, demand for French courses is increasing in the country.
 Thus, more than 5,000 Vietnamese enroll each year at the French Institute in Hanoi to learn the language of Molière.
-A revival of influence which is explained in particular by the consequent arrival of expatriates and French entrepreneurs in Vietnam but also by a foreign trade policy which seeks to regain market shares in Vietnam.
+A revival of influence is explained in particular by the consequent arrival of expatriates and French entrepreneurs in Vietnam but also by a foreign trade policy that seeks to regain market shares in Vietnam.
 The future of French is also a source of motivation.